 WHO WE ARE

-The Elephant Care Relief Foundation is a project set up in Sri Lanka that’s sole purpose is to care for the welfare and well being of domesticated elephants.
-We are determined to make a difference in the conditions for domesticated elephants.
-We aim to create a paradise for our elephants where they will have plenty of food, water, medicine and love.
-We want to serve as an inspiration for others, to show that these animals deserve our respect and that we cannot continue to uphold the conditions that so many elephants are faced with.
+The Elephant Care Relief is a project set up in Sri Lanka, that’s sole focus is the physical and mental health of Domesticated Elephants.
+We are determined to make a change to the conditions currently faced by all of Sri Lanka’s Domesticated Elephant population.
+We aim to create a paradise where we can properly focus on the welfare and well-being of these elephants, letting them have endless space to roam freely, making sure they are attended to in all aspects of their mental and physical health, and that they never have to live in fear ever again.
+We want to serve as an inspiration to others in Sri Lanka, to show that these elephants deserve our utmost respect and that we cannot continue to uphold the conditions that all domesticated elephants are forced to go through.

 OUR MISSION STATEMENT

-The mission of the Elephant Care Relief Foundation is to create an ethical space where domesticated elephants can be cared for properly; be mentally and physically healed, feel safe and avoid the harsh condition's that they are currently used to.
+The mission of the Elephant Care Relief is to create an ethical space where domesticated elephants can be cared for properly; be mentally and physically healed, feel safe, feel free, and avoid the harsh condition's that they are forced to face.
+We always want to be the best version of ourselves, striving to constantly evolve our facilities and practices in the most ethical way.

 AMARASIRI'S DREAM

-Amarasiri founded the E.C.R.F in 2015, after seeing how elephants were treated and exploited for tourism first hand.
-The dream of Mr Amarasiri, and of the project, is to one day get a huge piece of land where we can house up to 15 elephants at one time.
-In his belief, the life, health and happiness of the elephants is more important than making profit through them.
+Amarasiri founded the E.C.R.F in 2015, after seeing how elephants were treated and exploited for tourism firsthand.
+The dream of Mr Amarasiri, and the project, is to one day get a huge piece of land where we can house up to 15 elephants at one time.
+In his belief, the life, health, and happiness of the elephants is more important than making a profit through them.
 His mindset of elephants and their wellbeing is unconventional in Sri Lanka.
-Because of this, there is no governmental funding to the project, making it a self sustained organisation.
+Because of this, there is no governmental funding for the project, making it a self-sustained organisation.
 Therefore, the ECRF is dependent on you.
 Get involved here by Volunteering or Donating.

 Visit our FAQ's for more information on the elephants and their Mahout at ECRF.